bruce/graphy/README.markdown

 ### Arcs

-There are two Arc classes, `Graph::Arc` and `Graph::Edge`.
+There are two Arc classes, `Graphy::Arc` and `Graphy::Edge`.

 ### Graph Types

 There are a number of different graph types, each of which provide different features and constraints:

-`Graph::Digraph` and it's pseudonym `Graph::DirectedGraph`:
+`Graphy::Digraph` and it's pseudonym `Graphy::DirectedGraph`:

 * Single directed edges between vertices
 * Loops are forbidden

-`Graph::DirectedPseudoGraph`:
+`Graphy::DirectedPseudoGraph`:

 * Multiple directed edges between vertices
 * Loops are forbidden

-`Graph::DirectedMultiGraph`:
+`Graphy::DirectedMultiGraph`:

 * Multiple directed edges between vertices
 * Loops on vertices

-`Graph::UndirectedGraph`, `Graph::UndirectedPseudoGraph`, and
+`Graphy::UndirectedGraph`, `Graphy::UndirectedPseudoGraph`, and
 `Graph::UndirectedMultiGraph` are similar but all edges are undirected.

 ### Data Structures

-Use the `Graph::AdjacencyGraph` module provides a generalized adjacency list and an edge list adaptor.
+Use the `Graphy::AdjacencyGraph` module provides a generalized adjacency list and an edge list adaptor.

-The `Graph::Digraph` class is the general purpose "swiss army knife" of graph classes, most of the other classes are just modifications to this class.
+The `Graphy::Digraph` class is the general purpose "swiss army knife" of graph classes, most of the other classes are just modifications to this class.
 It is optimized for efficient access to just the out-edges, fast vertex insertion and removal at the cost of extra space overhead, etc.